-Independence of ERSE from the government is only constricted by: approval by the latter of the budget and annual accounts; and the government's prerogative to establish the general guidelines of energy policy, notably in matters related to security of supply, consumer rights, negotiation and execution of international agreements in the energy area, energy efficiency, environmental sustainability and sustainability of the SEN.
+Independence of ERSE from the government is only constricted by:

+- approval by the latter of the budget and annual accounts; and - the government's prerogative to establish the general guidelines of energy policy, notably in matters related to: - · security of supply; - · consumer rights; - negotiation and execution of international agreements in the energy area; - · energy efficiency;

+- environmental sustainability; and - sustainability of the SEN.

-Regarding the Portuguese Competition Authority, its independence is limited by (besides applicable legislation) an approval by the government of its budget and annual accounts.
+Besides applicable legislation, the Portuguese Competition Authority's independence is limited by it requiring the government to approve its budget and annual accounts.

-25 Challenge and appeal of decisions
+Challenge and appeal of decisions